 - Employees payslips – compulsory, and must show the number of working hours every month.

 This list is far from exhaustive.
 Seek professional advice to ensure you are covering all areas to most effectively represent your application.

 Will I be eligible to settle in the UK?

-You may eligible for permanent residence status after the end of the 2-year extended Tier 1 visa.
+You may eligible to apply for indefinite leave to remain after the end of the 2-year extended Tier 1 visa.

 What if my application is refused?